and Educational Evaluations

 Education Plan Meetings in Private Schools – Dr. Weiss also meets and consults with families in private schools to help teachers understand the child’s unique learning profile (specific challenges and strengths).
 Dr. Weiss closely works with school administrators and teachers to implement strategies to help students reach their full potential.

-Dr. Weiss’ practice is fee-for-service, (with the exception of Anthem UCLA SHIP) which means that clients pay her directly for therapy sessions and assessment.
+Dr. Weiss’ practice is fee-for-service, which means that clients pay her directly for therapy sessions and assessment.
 Some clients do choose to submit their monthly statements to their insurance companies and are able to obtain partial or full reimbursement for services depending upon their insurance plan.

 Dr. Weiss’s comprehensive reports meet the standards for requesting accommodations on standardized tests, for schools (both public and private), colleges, and graduate schools.
 Dr. Weiss has successfully secured extended time and other accommodations for her clients on standardized tests such as the ISEE, ACT, SAT, MCAT, GRE, LSAT, GMAT, etc. (Please note: students must have a diagnosis that supports an accommodation, as well as a functional limitation in order to request accommodations).